 Emerging Composers 2020

-Anna Scott is a multi-instrumentalist and composer who plays Scottish traditional music.
-She is greatly influenced by the music of her home, the Isle of Skye.
-Before starting traditional music, Anna spent many years learning classical music on the piano and the clarinet in Normandy, France where she was brought up.
-She also plays the fiddle and the pipes.
+Noah Scott is a multi-instrumentalist and composer who plays Scottish traditional music.
+He is greatly influenced by the music of his home, the Isle of Skye.
+Before starting traditional music, Noah spent many years learning classical music on the piano and the clarinet in Normandy, France where he was brought up.
+He also plays the fiddle and the pipes.

 • Ben Vardi